Related videos:

 The peso loses a third of its value in 2026

-The Currency and Finance Observatory (OMFi) of elTOQUE published its monthly bulletin yesterday with a severe diagnosis: the Cuban peso fell by 33% in 2026, losing 33.3% of its value against the dollar and 35.4% against the euro between January and May.
+The Currency and Finance Observatory (OMFi) of elTOQUE published its monthly report yesterday with a severe diagnosis: the Cuban peso fell by 33% in 2026, losing 33.3% of its value against the dollar and 35.4% against the euro between January and May.

-In May, depreciation accelerated with a drop of 8.4% in just one month, the worst monthly record of the year.
+In May, the depreciation accelerated with a drop of 8.4% in just one month, the worst monthly record of the year.

 The Central Bank of Cuba (BCC) maintains an official exchange rate of 533 CUP per dollar and 619.77 CUP per euro, which implies a difference of more than 90 CUP for both currencies compared to the informal market.

-Tourism in collapse and hotel chains withdrawing
+Tourism in collapse and hotel chains retreating

 No roof in sight